Volcano Triathlon

 Of course, I am very grateful to Orbea and Orca who have bet until 2016, which guarantees me a tranquility and a brutal pride the fact of being able to take their material of great quality and to work with a huge group.

-I also have to thank Isostar for supporting me in everything I need to hydrate, eat in my training and competitions.
-To Asics that helps me with all the material for running.
-A Durance Triathlon which is my French triathlon team.
-A Wefeel Sport that is has joined the project this year and they are looking forward to grow, and finally to collaborators like Rudy Project (Sportmed), Scicon Bags, and David Serra Physiotherapy
+I also have to thank Isostar for supporting me in everything I need to hydrate and eat during my training and competitions.
+Asics who helps me with all the running equipment.
+To Durance Triathlon, which is my French triathlon team.
+To Wefeel Sport, which joined the project this year and is eager to grow.
+And finally, to collaborators such as Rudy Project (Sportmed), Scicon Bags, and David Serra Fisioterapia.

 Thank you very much and we wish you good luck in your career as a Professional Triathlete.